tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 Field Definitions
 ^^^^^^^^^^^^^^^^^

+*priority*
+""""""""""

-* *priority* refers to the ticket priority (Urgent, Low, ect)
+refers to the ticket priority (Urgent, Low, ect)

+*impact* and *urgency*
+""""""""""""""""""""""

-* *impact* and *urgency* can set priority via the SLA priority matrix
+can set priority via the SLA priority matrix

+*status*
+""""""""

-* *status* refers to the ticket status (New, In Progress, etc)
+refers to the ticket status (New, In Progress, etc)

+*group*
+"""""""

-* *group* refers to the group the ticket will be put in
+refers to the group the ticket will be put in

+*department*
+""""""""""""

-* *department* refers to the department the ticket will be put in
+refers to the department the ticket will be put in

-* *message* refers to the message the client typed when making the ticket
-* *subject* refers to the ticket title
-* *append* refers to the information appended to the HDB report
+*agent*
+"""""""

-* *agent* refers to the agent that will be assigned this ticket
+refers to the agent that will be assigned this ticket

+*source*
+""""""""

-* *source* refers to the ticket source (Web Portal, P, )
+refers to the ticket source (Web Portal, P, )

+*priv_append*
+"""""""""""""

-* *priv_append* allows you to append information to the internal ticket note
+allows you to append information to the internal ticket note

-* *selections* refers to the checkboxes/radio buttons the client chose when creating the ticket
-* *name* refers to the client's name
-* *email* refers to the client's email
-* *ip* refers to the client's external ip address
-* *mac* refers to the client's MAC address
-* *hostname* refers to the client's hostname
+*other*
+"""""""

+There are additional variables which are common to all integrations.
+Those are documented :ref:`here <content/integration/advanced:Universally Available Variables>`